Leg Ache Disorder: Do Your Legs Keep You Awake at Night?

-Nagging leg discomfort when you lie down to sleep can keep you awake.
+Nagging leg pains and discomfort when you lie down to sleep can keep you awake.
+Nocturnal leg cramps, often caused by muscle cramps, are a common cause of nighttime leg discomfort, especially among older individuals.
 Tossing and turning all night is no way to spend your nighttime hours.
 Looking at the clock and hoping for the best doesn’t cut it when you can’t sleep.
 You may not even realize your leg discomfort keeps you awake- you just know that it’s impossible to get comfortable.
 Let’s look at why you may suffer from aching legs when lying down and how to get your zzzs again.

 What Disorders Cause Aching Legs?

-Many different disorders can cause leg aches or irritation.
-When you are busy and moving around, it is easy to discount leg aches or other discomforts.
+Many different disorders can cause leg pain, aches, or irritation.
+Muscle spasms, which can result from conditions like strain and cramps, often contribute to leg pain and discomfort.
+Understanding the causes of leg pain is crucial for accurate diagnosis and treatment.
+When you are busy and moving around, it is easy to discount leg aches, calf pain, or other discomforts.
 However, when laying down, your leg discomfort can irritate you.
 Disorders causing leg discomfort include:

 Peripheral Artery Disease

-According to Johns Hopkins, “the classic symptoms of peripheral arterial disease (PAD) are cramplike leg muscle fatigue or heaviness, and discomfort or pain that occurs in the buttocks, thigh or calf muscles while walking or climbing stairs.
+According to Johns Hopkins, “the classic symptoms of peripheral arterial disease (PAD) are cramplike, leg pain, muscle fatigue or heaviness in the leg muscles, and discomfort or pain that occurs in the buttocks, thigh or calf muscles while walking or climbing stairs.
+PAD can lead to the formation of blood clots, which can cause serious complications.
 The pain typically ceases five to 10 minutes after you rest or stop the activity.
-Also be on the lookout for symptoms such as numbness, tingling and weakness.”
+Also be on the lookout for other symptoms, such as numbness, tingling, weakness, and other signs that may indicate the presence of blood clots.”

 Dehydration

 When your body lacks electrolytes, you may feel achy or develop cramps in your legs.
-Dehydration causes altered signals between your nerves and muscles.
+Dehydration can lead to muscle cramps, which are sudden and intense, often referred to as ‘charley horses.’
+Dehydration causes altered signals of blood flow between your nerves and muscles.
 Some common electrolytes your body needs to prevent imbalances include sodium chloride (salt), potassium, and magnesium.
 Many sports drinks can contain electrolytes, but watch out for excess sugar or artificial sweeteners that may also cause problems for your bodily systems.
 There are disorders of the adrenal glands that can alter your ability to sustain the proper balance.

 Injuries and Exercise

 Injuries such as bone fractures or severe stress on your muscles can cause achiness as your legs heal.
-A specific incident can cause this pain, or it could result from not moving much and then starting an intense exercise program.
+A specific stress fracture or incident can cause this pain, or it could result from not moving much and then starting an intense exercise program.
+Stress fractures often lead to localized pain around the shin bone, particularly affecting the area along its edge.
 Exercise builds muscle and bone density, but you can feel achy if you start too fast with your program.
 Anytime your body is building muscle and bone or healing muscle and bone, your legs may cause you discomfort when you lie down.

 Restless Leg Syndrome

 Do you feel odd tingles or sensations in your legs that make you want to move when you lie down?
 Do you toss and turn because you feel discomfort in your legs?
 If you suffer from restless leg syndrome (RLS), you may feel exhausted, but your legs feel ready to run a marathon.
-“People with restless legs syndrome have unusual feelings in their legs (like itching, crawling, pulling, aching, throbbing, or pins and needles) and a powerful urge to move their legs to make the sensations go away.”
+Muscle spasms can also contribute to pain and discomfort in conditions like RLS.
+Restless leg syndrome can also be associated with nerve pain, which contributes to the discomfort.
+“People with restless legs syndrome have unusual feelings in their legs (like itching, crawling, skin pulling, aching, throbbing, or pins and needles) and a powerful urge to move their legs to make the sensations go away.”
 (3)

 Restless legs syndrome is a known neurological disorder, also considered a sleep disorder, that can keep you up at night.
 RLS can happen to anyone, but your chances of suffering from this disorder increase as you grow older.
 More women than men struggle with RLS, and pregnancy can often make RLS worse.
 Possible causes or disorders related to RLS include: